- Go to Settings > Web and mobile monitoring > Advanced setup.

 - Click Add tag (identifier) rule.

 - From the Expression type to capture drop list, select CSS selector.
-Note, in this example, the user's identifier is extracted from the page source using the CSS selector.
+In this example, the user's identifier is extracted from the page source using the CSS selector.
 See Available page data sources to learn about other data sources.

 - Type the CSS selector value into the CSS selector field.